 Four days shy of his 47th birthday, Phil Niekro's 24-year Hall of Fame career comes to an end when he is waived by the Yankees at the end of spring training.
 The right-handed knuckleballer, best known for his tenure with the Braves, compiled a 318-274 record along with a 3.35 ERA while hurling for four teams, that also included the Yankees, Indians, and Blue Jays.

-In Cuba, the Orioles beat the Cuban National team, 3-2 thanks to a Harold Baines 11th inning game-winning hit.
-It is the first time a U.S team has played in Cuba since the 1950's.
+At Havana's Estadio Latinoamericano, the Orioles edge the Cuban National team, 3-2, thanks to a Harold Baines' eventual game-winning hit in the 11th inning.
+The contest marks the first time a U.S team has played in Cuba since the 1950's.

 The commissioner's office announces teams will pay tribute to the U.S. Armed Forces during the seventh-inning stretch of all home openers by having `God Bless America' performed.
 Although the song has been part of all games since the September 11th terrorist attacks, it will be heard only in major league ballparks at the home openers, Sunday and holidays games.